ramit21/Spring-Security-Demo/README.md

 ```
 http://localhost:8080/user/getLoggedInUser
 ```
-12. Spring also provides @Secured annotation to tell what toles are required to call a specific method:
+12. Method level security: Spring also provides @Secured annotation to tell what roles are required to call a specific method:
 ```
 	@Secured({"ADMIN", "SUPER_USER"})
 	public void someMethod() {